The Houston lawyer shot to fame for her one-liners and brutal honesty — but she’s fine if you forget her in six months.The Juggernaut Editorial Team

 Her honesty and clarity about what she wants (and doesn’t) initially elicited knee-jerk reactions (Taparia accuses Shewakramani of “ordering off a menu” and gives her only one date option for her first set-up) but, over time, audiences have warmed up to a person who is far more nuanced in real life.

 The Juggernaut spoke with Shewakramani about her responses to both audience vitriol and love (#TeamAparna), how “unscripted” television fails to portray reality, her travel company, when she’ll visit the Bolivian salt flats, and why she’s fine with everyone forgetting her in six months (highly unlikely).

-The following conversation has been edited for length and clarity.
-Watch the full Q&A on IGTV.
+The following conversation has been edited for

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.